-Form C2: Vocational Coordinator Informal Observation Form (1)

-Teacher:Click here to enter text. valuator: Click here to enter text. • ate of Observed Practice: Click here to enter a date. ate Form C2 Provided to Employee: Click here to enter a date.
-Evidence of Planning & Preparation/Professional Responsib Click here to enter text. ilities (Domain 1 & 4): Occupations General Observations Specialists Actions: Specialist spent most of the time Stakeholders Behaviors: Stakeholders spent most of the time Click here to enter text.
-Click here to enter text.
-Observations of the Environment Components Evidence, Examples, Suggestions, Notes, Directives 2A.
-Respect and Rapport Click here to enter text. ☐ Talk between Specialist and stakeholders is uniformly respectful. ☐ Specialist responds to disrespectful behavior among students. ☐ Specialist makes general connections with individual stakeholders.
+Form C2: Vocational Coordinator Informal Observation Form (1) Evaluator: Teacher: School/Position/Subject: Date of Observed Practice: Date Form C2 Provided to Employee: Evidence of Planning & Preparation/Professional Responsibilities (Domain 1 & 4): General Observations Specialists Actions: Specialist spent most of the time....
+Stakeholders Behaviors: Stakeholders spent most of the Observations of the Environment Evidence, Examples, Suggestions, Notes, Directives Components 2A.
+Respect and Rapport Talk between Specialist and stakeholders is uniformly respectful.
+Specialist responds to disrespectful behavior among students.
+Specialist makes general connections with individual stakeholders.
 2B.
-Demonstrates Effective Organization of Time and Priorities Click here to enter text. ☐ Session routines function smoothly. ☐ Materials are readily available to the Specialist. ☐ Resources are arranged to support the goals and learning activities ☐ Specialist makes appropriate use of available technology.
-5. ☐ Specialist makes appropriate use of available technology. ☐ Specialist handles scheduling changes in a timely manner.
-Specialist handles scrieduling changes in a timely mariner.
+Demonstrates Effective Organization of Time and Priorities Session routines function smoothly.
+Materials are readily available to the Specialist.
+Resources are arranged to support the goals and learning activities.
+Specialist makes appropriate use of available technology.
+Specialist handles scheduling changes in a timely manner.
 2C.
-Establishes Standards of Conduct Click here to enter text. ☐ Standards of conduct are established. ☐ Student behavior is generally appropriate. ☐ Specialist frequently monitors student behavior. ☐ Specialist response to misbehavior is effective. , 2D.
-Established a Culture for Learning Click here to enter text. ☐ Specialist communicates the importance of the content and the conviction that with hard work all can master the material. ☐ Specialist conveys an expectation of high levels of effort.
-2E.
-Establishes Referral, Application, & Approvals for STEP Click here to enter text. ☐ Specialist had a clear procedure for referral, applications, and approval for STEP that is shared with teachers each year. ☐ Procedures are followed consistently.
+Establishes Standards of Conduct Standards of conduct are established.
+Student behavior is generally appropriate.
+Specialist frequently monitors student behavior.
+Specialist response to misbehavior is effective.
+2D.
+Established a Culture for Learning Specialist communicates the importance of the content and the conviction that with hard work all can master the material.